EESSI/cvmfs-status-page-rust/README.md

 1. If there are no stratum1 servers online, the status is set to `FAILED`.
 2. If there are no stratum0 servers online and more than one stratum1 server, the status is set to `WARNING`.
 3. If there are no sync servers online and more than one stratum1 server, the status is set to `WARNING`.
-4. If the stratum0 server is online and only one stratum1 server was found, the status is set to `DEGRADED`.
+4. If the stratum0 server is online and any stratum1 server has the status degraded, warning, or failed, the status is set to `DEGRADED`.
 5. If more than one repository is out of sync, the status is set to `DEGRADED`.
 6. If there is at least one stratum0 server, more than one stratum1 server, and at least one sync server, the status is set to `OK`.